kailash-manasarovar/statement/docs/timeline/2024/may.md

 - He starts talking about his PornHub account and how he delightedly let his girlfriend find it open on his laptop.
 - We start talking about porn and I'm very clear about what I think.
 - I'm angry, actually.
 His behavior was appalling.
+- The conversation about porn continues.
+Anthony tries to make light of it.
 - Anthony talks about a time at an old job when they asked him to clean out a colleagues hard drive and it was riddled with porn.
 He explained the man had sat in his office with the blinds drawn day after day.
 - Anthony is an (apparently devoted) Christian.
 I tell him they ask him to do it to upset him for this reason.
-- He says; *is it?*, as if he knows already and is annoyed I said it and he wasn't at all upset about it.
+He says; *is it?*, as if he knows already and is annoyed I said it and he wasn't at all upset about it.
-- Was this another Nadim, another Hans, tasked with threatening me.
+- Was this Aziz another Nadim, another Hans, tasked with threatening me.
 - Was he hired to specifically remind me of Jitendra Das who I'm beginning to realize I must have been starring in another porn special with (something I did not know or suspect till recently)?
 - Or was he just a simple willing dev with a porn-addiction, who happened to look exactly like Jitendra, and happened to have a darknet-porn-subscription, and was just delighted to be involved in the newest genre in town, *female-tech-colleague-sedated-switcheroo*?
 Seems unlikely doesn't it.
 - Anthony walks me to my hotel room door that evening; no-one did that before.